+Support the needs of Syrians who have sought refuge in the Kurdish Autonomous region of northern Iraq.
 Strengthen civil society and local government capacity, and provide the building blocks for a safe and thriving democracy, including education, basic services and human rights.

 The road to a new Iraq is fraught with challenges and citizens struggle to survive against a backdrop of political dysfunction, infighting and potential civil war.
-Little of Iraq’s vast oil wealth is spent on basic services.
-Electricity is an ongoing problem, water is in short supply, and large communities of displaced families lack water, shelter and proper hygiene facilities.
+Now, the conflict in neighboring Syria is driving Syrian refugees across the border into camps and urban settlements in the north.

-- Conflict & Governance: Encouraging reconciliation and good governance by empowering local leaders to resolve disputes and reform policies
+- Conflict & Governance: Encouraging reconciliation and good governance by empowering local leaders to resolve disputes and reform policies.

-- Women & Gender: Equiping more than 26,000 women and girls with basic literacy and numeracy skills as well as information about democracy and women’s rights
+- Women & Gender: Equipping more than 26,000 women and girls with basic literacy and numeracy skills as well as information about democracy and women’s rights

 All stories about Iraq

 Iraq: A life after divorce August 5, 2012

 Rasha’s story is unfortunately typical of girls in Iraq: She was married off against her will at age 13.

 Iraq: Making the law work for them April 24, 2012

 In the Middle East, Iraq has a history of being a leader in promoting women's rights.
 Even after the fall of Saddam Hussein, women were some of the first to organize across ethnic and religious lines to advocate for democratic change.